CatolicaCodingClub/python-projects/Kick off Projects/Rolling The Dice/Group9/README.md

 The code of the roll_the_dice.py file simulates the game Yatzy.
-It's a game where you have 3 dices and throw them simultaneously in the hope that all 3 dices show the same number.
-When that happens players have to shout "Yatzy!".
+It's a game where you have 3 dices and throw them simultaneously in the hope that all 3 dices display the same number.
+When that happens, players have to shout "Yatzy!".

 We created 3 variables (a, b, c), which represent dices.
 By using a random function, these variables will take on a random value.
 To make